Frequently Asked Questions

 Please see the OCVRP Implementation Manual for additional detail.

-The Administrator will review the following sections of an applicant’s federal tax return to determine gross annual income:
+The Administrator will review the following sections of an applicant’s federal tax return to determine the annual adjusted gross income:

 DEQ can provide documents in an alternate format or in a language other than English upon request.
 Call DEQ at (800) 452-4011 or email deqinfo@deq.state.or.us.